konradbjk/community-email-marketing/docs/specification.md

 #### Feedback tracking

-Users can submit their fedback to the specific AI response.
+Users can submit feedback to specific AI responses.
 To maximize the chance of receiving feedback, we must make this process as simple for the user as possible.
-Due to this we suggest to have posivite - negative feedback rating.
-After giving a feedback user is prompted to optonally provide additional details.
+Due to this we suggest to have positive - negative feedback rating.
+After giving feedback user is prompted to optionally provide additional details.

-There are two buttons
+There are two buttons:

 - thumb up - positive
 - thumb down - negative

 Upon click, we display a modal with selection and text fields.
-Inside the select field, can select a high-level group of the idea.
-Below are suggested categories, which are a subject to change.
+Inside the select field, can select a high-level group of the issue.
+Below are suggested categories, which are subject to change:

 - UI Bug
 - Poor image / attachment understanding
 - Did not fully follow my instruction
 - Not factually correct
 - Should search the Snowflake
-- Issue with though process
+- Issue with thought process
 - Other

-The list will be modifiable via administration platform, and should reflect on the known and most common issues experienced.
+The list will be modifiable via administration platform, and should reflect the known and most common issues experienced.

 In the multi-line text field, a user can add additional information about their decision.
 We will provide a placeholder to guide a user what could be typed.

 On this modal, users can simply click `Send` without providing the additional context of their feedback.
-However, having two fields, creates a psychological suggestion to a user to provide at least one of the two things.
+However, having two fields creates a psychological suggestion to a user to provide at least one of the two things.

-Clicking on `Cancel`, `X` icon in the top right corener of the modal, or outside the modal, will close it, and revert the feedback.
+Clicking on `Cancel`, `X` icon in the top right corner of the modal, or outside the modal, will close it and revert the feedback.

-Feedback is message based, it will be sent to langfuse and added to a dedicated annotation queue where trained individuals will look into the messages and porvided context to triage and potentially improve relevant parts of the system.
+**Feedback Storage**: All feedback is sent directly to **Langfuse** and added to a dedicated annotation queue where trained individuals will look into the messages and provided context to triage and potentially improve relevant parts of the system. **Feedback is not stored in the application database** - Langfuse serves as the single source of truth for all user feedback data.

 User feedback with additional notes have a higher review priority than those messages without.